SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/03-Queue-First-In-First-Out-FIFO.md

 ## Description
 Hot potato is a game in which **children form a circle and start passing a hot potato**.

-The counting starts with the fist kid.
+The counting starts with the first kid.

 **Every n-th toss the child left with the potato leaves the game**.